Scalar-induced gravitational waves with non-Gaussianity up to all orders

-Motivated by these limitations and by previous numerical simulations of SIGWs in an early matter-dominated era~\cite{Fernandez:2023ddy}, we propose here a complementary approach: performing lattice simulations of the fully nonlinear curvature perturbations in coordinate space, computing the resulting tensor perturbations directly, and then transforming the outcomes back to momentum space to obtain the fully nonlinear SIGW energy spectrum.
+Motivated by these limitations and by previous numerical simulations of SIGWs in an early matter-dominated era~\cite{Fernandez:2023ddy}, we propose here a complementary approach: performing lattice simulations of the fully \black{non-Gaussian} curvature perturbations in coordinate space, computing the resulting tensor perturbations directly, and then transforming the outcomes back to momentum space to obtain the \black{final} SIGW energy spectrum.

 \textit{\textbf{Scalar-induced gravitational waves.}---} In the conformal Newtonian gauge, the perturbed metric reads

 where $\Phi$ denotes the scalar perturbation (we neglect anisotropic stress so $\Phi = \Psi$), and $h_{ij}$ is the transverse-traceless (TT) tensor perturbation.
 Expanding the Einstein equations to the second order yields